jgnewman/custom-syntax-highlighter/README.md

 #### Using a function for the `patterns` options

-If you use a function for the "patterns" options, that function will be called once for each identified block and should return either nothing if you don't want to process it, or an object of patterns with which to do the processing.
+If you use a function for the "patterns" option, that function will be called once for each identified block and should return either nothing if you don't want to process it, or an object of patterns with which to do the processing.
 For example:

 ```javascript
 highlight({